alshedivat/al-folio/_pages/about.md

 ---

 I am a Master's student at the Indian Institute of Technology, Dharwad.
 I am currently researching on "Age of Information in wireless communication networks" with Asst.
 Prof. Rajshekhar V Bhat.

+My current research interests are in Wireless Communication, Optimization and (Deep) Reinforcement Learning